openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Cross-Device Self-Issued OP {#cross-device-siop}

-There are two models of Self-Issued OP flows:
+There are two models of Self-Issued OP protocol flows:

 * Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
-The RP might be a Web site on a different machine and still use the same-device Self-Issued OP flow for authentication.
+The RP might be a Web site on a different machine and still use the same-device Self-Issued OP protocol flow for authentication.
 * Cross-device Self-Issued OP model: Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.

 This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
 In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
-The flow is therefore modified as follows:
+The protocol flow is therefore modified as follows:

 1. The RP prepares a Self-Issued OP request and renders it as a QR code.
 1. The user scans the QR code with her smartphone's camera app.